-- rates and the DSM and EE EMF billing factors will be appropriately considered in each proceeding, so that the factors can be appropriately charged to Non-Residential opt-out eligible customers. - 47.
+DSM and EE billing factors will be available to Non-Residential opt-outeligible customers.
+Additionally, the Non-Residential DSM and EE rates and the DSM and EE EMF billing factors will be appropriately considered in each proceeding, so that the factors can be appropriately charged to Non-Residential opt-out eligible customers.

+4447.
 For purposes of normalizing or forecasting kWh sales for its annual DSM/EE and DSM/EE EMF rider filing, DEP shall calculate customer growth, weather normalization, and other applicable adjustments on the basis of the test period and/or rate period for each annual filing, as applicable.